 The Timna Valley Today

-Seventeen miles to the south, Eilat, a bustling resort and tourism center at the head of the Gulf of Aqaba, has two archaeological museums that showcase the Timna Valley’s mining heritage and numerous jewelry shops with extensive collections of Eilat stone jewelry.
+Seventeen miles to the south, Eilat is a bustling resort and tourism center at the head of the Gulf of Aqaba.
+It has two archaeological museums that showcase the Timna Valley’s mining heritage.
+Numerous jewelry shops offer extensive collections of Eilat stone jewelry.

 Archaeologists continue to search for solid evidence to positively link King Solomon with the Timna Valley mines and its Eilat stone ore.
-Meanwhile, Eilat stone or, as some prefer, King Solomon’s stone, is truly a stone with a story, a beautiful, material reminder of the region’s remarkable history, geology and culture.
+Meanwhile, Eilat stone is truly a stone with a story, a beautiful, material reminder of the region’s remarkable history, geology and culture.

 This story about Eilat stone previously appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Steve Voynick.